 Thousands of children born in the United States every year suffer tragic and preventable birth injuries that can have a devastating and lasting impact on their lives.
 Bringing a child into the world should be a time of joy and celebration for families.
 Unfortunately, in many cases preventable errors by doctors, nurses and hospitals can cause permanent injuries and a lifetime of medical care.
-One cause of birth injury that affects thousands of newborn children in the United States every year is Fetal Distress.
+One cause of birth injury that affects thousands of newborn children in the United States every year is fetal distress.
+If your child experienced fetal distress, contact our Baton Rouge, LA, fetal distress lawyers today to discuss your options.

 Fetal distress is a term that can refer to a number of different complications and injuries that may impact a baby during the birthing process.
 Generally, the term can be used to refer to specific signs in pregnant women that may indicate that the fetus is not healthy or in a dangerous position.Fetal distress often refers to a situation where a fetus is not receiving enough oxygen before, during or immediately after labor is induced.